 Vaginal Estrogen

-What are some forms of vaginal estrogen?
+What is vaginal estrogen?

 In Vaginal Atrophy: Diagnosis & Treatment – Treatment: Topical Estrogen the Mayo Clinic include: